rom1504/image_embeddings/README.md

 [![ci](https://github.com/rom1504/image_embeddings/workflows/Continuous%20integration/badge.svg)](https://github.com/rom1504/image_embeddings/actions?query=workflow%3A%22Continuous+integration%22)

 Using efficientnet to provide embeddings for retrieval.
+Read the blog post at https://medium.com/@rom1504/image-embeddings-ed1b194d113e

 Why this repo ?
 Embeddings are a widely used technique that is well known in scientific circles.
 But it seems to be underused and not very well known for most engineers.
 I want to show how easy it is to represent things as embeddings, and how many application this unlocks.
 Checkout the [demo](https://rom1504.github.io/image_embeddings/) first!